kagomesakura/capstone/Capstone.md

 ## Functionality
 The user will have a login screen that will take them to a monthly calendar.
 From there they can click on the day and request time off.
 All information will be saved in a database that management will have access to.
 Objects to include:
-- Employee list
+- Employee list (user/admin)
 - Color coded blocks indicating days on and off
 - Hours of operation
 - Publish button for sending to employees
 - Print function

 ## Data Model

-Stored in the backend will include user login/password and dates on the calendar user is requesting time off.
+- User
+    - username
+    - password
+- TimeOff
+    - user
+    - start datetime
+    - end datetime
+- Parameters
+    - name
+    - value

 ## Schedule
 ### Week 1